Damage Codes & Tolerances Explained

 An amber risk that has been left loaded and un-rectified for over 28 days

 Rack safety in the warehouse is critical for the wellbeing of warehouse workers, especially regarding pallet racking damage.
 The colour-coded system indicates which actions are most important.
 Green highlights minor damage, Amber signals the need for repair, and Red indicates severe damage requiring urgent attention.
-These guidelines are essential for rack systems and assessing damage to warehouse racking, including maximum allowable bends and deflection parameters, which are crucial for proactive maintenance of the warehouse.
-Attention to detail in inspections ensures warehouse safety standards are upheld to minimise the risk of injury.
+These guidelines are essential for rack systems and assessment rack of damage, including maximum allowable bends and deflection parameters, which are crucial for proactive maintenance of the warehouse.
+Attention to detail in inspections ensures warehouse safety standards are upheld to minimize the risk of injury.

 The guidelines for assessment rack of damage: